PennLINC/coding-interview/index.md

 ## Analyze subject-level behavior matrices

 Clean up the behavior file by loading it as a dataframe with [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html).
 Let's call it "df".
 We want to analyze the "Flanker_AgeAdj" and the "ProcSpeed_AgeAdj" columns.
 You will also notice there are subjects in the behavior file with no matrices.
 Let's clean up the dataframe by only keeping the columns "Subject", "Flanker_AgeAdj", and "ProcSpeed_AgeAdj", and then create a new fourth column that denotes if the subject has a matrix with True or False.
 Call this column "has_matrix".
+Save this as a behavior.csv.

 Okay, now we have a nice clean dataframe with four columns.